JCharante/vietanh/README.md

 - Run `dictdlib.py` in a Python 2.7 environment.
 This will generate `dump.json`
   - DISCLAIMER: `dictdlib.py` was taken from https://github.com/jgoerzen/dictdlib/blob/master/dictdlib.py so thanks to `jgoerzen` who wrote this 18 years ago.
+  - If you are reading a different dictionary, you're going to need to change `vietanh` on line 380 to the name of the dictionary files.

 Now you have a json file of 23,434 vietnamese words and their definitions in English.